-The Complainant cannot remain anonymous to college officials, i.e. the College will not act on anonymous complaints.
+The Complainant cannot remain anonymous to college officials, i.e., the College will not act on anonymous complaints.
 Unless approved by the Chief Academic Officer, the Complainant's name and copies of the complaint will be provided to the Respondent.
 College officials and the Respondent shall keep the Complainant name confidential.
 Likewise, College officials and the Complainant shall keep the name of the Respondent confidential.

-Any alleged violation, other than a traffic violation, that also may violate a United States, Illinois, or local law, should be immediately reported to the Director of Student Affairs and Diversity Equity and Inclusion or the Chief Academic Officer, who will inform the Chancellor.
+Any alleged violation, other than a traffic violation, that also may violate a United States, Illinois, or local law, should be immediately reported to the Director of Student Affairs and the Vice Chancellor of Academic Affairs, who will inform the Chancellor.
 Appropriate action will then be taken.